bens4lsu/theskinny-publish/Content/blog2/holiday-buyers-guide.md

 		<br><br>
 		The site points out that you can slip a padlock on it (whooooo!), put a sticker with your name on it, so that it won't get lost, and that it is "water resistant," which is not the same as "water proof."
 Any boater will tell you that "water resistant" means that you have a few minutes to wipe a spill off the surface, but that any repeated splashing will soak the contents but good.
 		<br><br>
-		Don't confuse the Orange Boxx with <i>The Orange BoXXX</i>, which was a 1978 pornographic film about a woman with oddly-colored private areas.
+		Don't confuse the Orange Boxx with *The Orange BoXXX*, which was a 1978 pornographic film about a woman with oddly-colored private areas.
         <br><br>
 		This is a good example of what happens when you let any old shit-for-brains start his own web page.
 		<br><br>
 		(And by "this," I mean <a href="http://www.orangeboxx.com/">www.orangeboxx.com</a>, not thesknnyonbenny.com.)
 		<br><br>
-		<b>$$</b> Fifty bucks, for the large orange boxx.
+		**$$** Fifty bucks, for the large orange boxx.
 	</td>
 </tr>
 <tr>